rudy-bf/CarND-Semantic-Segmentation/DISCOVER.md

 ### Results
 ****
 To train the model, I used the AMI that was provided earlier in class.
 It definitely accelerated the training.
 For instance, training w/ 6 epochs on my Macbook took about 2 hours while running it on the AMI took about 15 - 20 minutes.
+It appears the best results were with Epochs of 50, Learning Rate of 0.001.

 * Epochs: 6  ------>  Loss: 0.103, Learning Rate: 0.009